matijakolaric-com/django-music-publisher/README.rst

 1.000 works.

 Master branch, after it passes the CI, is deployed on Heroku automatically.
-All that is required is to set the following Config Vars:
+The following Config Vars are all that is required for that:

-* ALLOWED_HOSTS set to your host name
+* ALLOWED_HOSTS set to the correct host name
-* DATABASE_URL set by PostgreSQL addon
+* DATABASE_URL was set by PostgreSQL add-on
-* SECRET_KEY is auto-generated on every deployment, which may be fine for testing, but not for production
 * TOKEN is set in order to use the external CWR generation, validation and syntax highlighting service.

+* SECRET_KEY is not set, it is auto-generated on every deployment, which may be fine for testing, but for production it should be set as well

 Societies
 ===============================================================================